Identify and fix performance bottlenecks in production Next.js and React applications

 1. You send a short description of the system

-Tell me a bit about the application, the stack, and the issues you’re seeing.
+Share a bit about the application, the stack, the pages or flows you're most concerned about, and the issues your team is seeing.

 Let's take a look at your application